safarzadeh-reza/ENGO645-Assignments/source/tutorials/L1/assignment-1.rst

 1. Start the coding assignment by accepting the GitHub Classroom assignment (click on the link above).
+2. Now you should be able to see one ``README.md`` file and one note book named ``Assignment-0.ipynb``in the new repository.
-2. Read the instructions from the repository.
+3. Read the instructions in both files in the repository.
-3. Launch a new JupyterLab instance and clone your assignment repository to your computer.
+4. Launch a new JupyterLab instance and clone your kick-off assignment repository to your computer.
-4. Cook up some Python according to the instructions!  *Remember to save your work ;) !*
+5. Cook up some Python according to the instructions in the ``Assignment-0.ipynb``!  *Remember to save your work ;) !*
-5. Push your changes into your personal Kick-off Assignment repository using git.
+6. Push your changes into your personal Kick-off Assignment repository using git.

 .. note::